WestDRI/rcmodules22/content/0_info.md

 These training modules are open to anyone associated with a Canadian post-secondary academic institution.
 When registering, please provide your Canadian institutional email address.
 If you specify a gmail / yahoo / hotmail / other non-academic email address, we will cancel your registration.

+## About us

+Since April 1, 2022 the advanced research computing / HPC training in Western Canada is coordinated by the [Digital Research Alliance of Canada](https://alliancecan.ca) and Simon Fraser University, in collaboration with other universities from BC, Alberta, Saskatchewan and Manitoba.
+Consequently, "WestGrid summer school" has been renamed "Western Canada Research Computing summer school".